OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_GUI.rst

 The OpenMDAO GUI
 ==================

-The GUI is currently under developement.
-Until this is implemented, the only way to interact with OpenMDAO is through the scripting interface.
+The GUI is currently under development.
+Until it is implemented, the only way to interact with OpenMDAO is through the scripting interface.
 Please refer to :ref:`OpenMDAO-Scripting-Interface`.